About The EcoStar Programme

 This creates different opportunities.

-Check out the compost connection for a local composting hub that may help your business with your compostable waste or sign up to the compost connection mentorship program for a subsidised compost system that may be suitable for your business.
+Check out the compost connection for a local composting hub that may help your business with your compostable waste.
 Alternatively you can check out sharewaste to see if there is someone locally who is keen on your compostable waste.
+EcoSolutions is happy to do compost workshops in the work place and install compost systems at cost.

 Product stewardship is a policy tool that ensures that the people and organisations who make, sell, use and dispose of a product share responsibility for